Judiciary of India: Nepotism

 Uncle judge syndrome is a nepotistic phenomenon in the Indian judiciary where the collegium system, the opaque system of which the incumbent judges of the Supreme Court of India appoint new judges, is misused to appoint family and relatives of the judges.
 In 2017, the Supreme Court had recognised the rot of the collegium, but as of 2025 little has been done to fix it.
 In 2015, a research by advocate Mathews J Nedumpara claims that around 50% of the High Court judges and 33% of the Supreme Court judges are family members of those in higher echelons of judiciary, with six Supreme Court judges were sons of former judges and over 88 High Court judges were either born to a family of lawyers, judges, or worked under some legal luminaries.
 While in 2022, former Minister of State for Human Resource Development Upendra Kushwaha noted that judges of Supreme Court so far have come only from 250-300 families, and there is negligible representation of women and Scheduled Castes in the higher judiciary.
 The Parliament of India attempted to abolish the collegium system in 2014 by establishing the National Judicial Appointments Commission through the National Judicial Appointments Commission Act, 2014 and the Constitution (99th Amendment) Act, 2014.
 However, in October 2015, the Act and the Constitutional amendment was struck down by the Constitution Bench of the Supreme Court.

+Jasti Chelameswar, a Supreme Court judge, who was a part of the NJAC verdict of 2015, gave a dissenting opinion, stating that the NJAC could have acted “as a check on unwholesome trade-offs within the collegium and incestuous accommodations between Judicial and Executive branches.”
+He had criticized the existing collegium system of appointing judges, which he said had become "a euphemism for nepotism", where "mediocrity or even less" is promoted and a "constitutional disorder" does not look distant.